 - Ensuring there is enough spare capacity, or that it can be created quickly, to meet unexpected large foreign demand

-- Being prepared to modify and manufacture versions of products and services to meet the cultural, regulatory and certification standards of a foreign market
+- Being prepared to modify and manufacture different versions of products and services.
+Either to meet the cultural, regulatory and/or certification standards of a foreign market

 Being able to fulfill an order or a contract is only half the job—buyers still have to receive goods or services on time and in the expected condition.
 Organizations should ensure: